Pedestrian crossing: Railway pedestrian crossings

-In France, when a train is approaching, a red man is shown with the word STOP flashing in red (R25 signal).
+In France, when a train is approaching, a red person is shown with the word STOP flashing in red (R25 signal).

 When a footpath crosses a railway in the United Kingdom, there will most often be gates or stiles protecting the crossing from wildlife and livestock.
 In situations where there is little visibility along the railway, or the footpath is especially busy, there will also be a small set of lights with an explanatory sign.
 When a train approaches, the signal light will change to red and an alarm will sound until the train has cleared the crossing.

 Safety

 The safety of unsignalled pedestrian or zebra crossings is somewhat contested in traffic engineering circles.

 Research undertaken in New Zealand showed that a zebra crossing without other safety features on average increases pedestrian crashes by 28% compared to a location without crossings.
 However, if combined with (placed on top of) a speed table, zebra crossings were found to reduce pedestrian crashes by 80%.

 A five-year U.S. study of 1,000 marked crosswalks and 1,000 unmarked comparison sites found that on most roads, the difference in safety performance of marked and unmarked crossings is not statistically significant, unless additional safety features are used.
 On multilane roads carrying over 12,000 vehicles per day, a marked crosswalk is likely to have worse safety performance than an otherwise similar unmarked location, unless safety features such as raised median refuges or pedestrian beacons are also installed.
 On multilane roads carrying over 15,000 vehicles per day, a marked crosswalk is likely to have worse safety performance than an unmarked location, even if raised median refuges are provided.
 The marking pattern had no significant effect on safety.
 This study only included locations where vehicle traffic was not controlled by a signal or stop sign.

+Traffic accidents are reduced when intersections are daylighted, i.e. visibility increased such as by removing adjacent parked cars.

+Smart pedestrian crossings, also known as active signage systems, utilize automated flashing lights triggered by infrared and motion sensors to warn drivers of pedestrians ahead.
+A 2021 study found that such systems reduced average vehicle speeds by approximately 2.6 km/h on arterial roads and 3.5 km/h on collector roads.
+The same study documented a 77.4% increase in driver yielding rates and a 25.2% decrease in pedestrian waiting times.
+Notably, there were also measurable reductions in the probability of fatal or serious injuries—up to 9.4% on arterial roads immediately after installation and up to 31.7% on collector roads after one year.